 It’s also always wise to know ahead of time if you’ll be passing through areas that don’t have convenient exits.
 You don’t want to reach a point where you need gas or a bathroom break and next exit isn’t for another 50 miles.

-Hubs & I were driving home from a short trip to Wilmington, NC about a year ago.
+Hubs & I were driving home from a short trip to Wilmington, NC.
 We needed gas but the station was busy, so we decided to continue on until we hit the next service station.
 We drove on and on, and ON!
 Still nowhere to stop.
 The few exits we did pass, didn’t have a gas station or anything for that matter – just another lonely stretch of road.